In this By-law and all other By-laws of the Corporation, unless the context otherwise requires:

 The Board may from time to time appoint any committee or other advisory body as it deems necessary or appropriate for such purposes and with such powers as the Board shall see fit.
 Any such committee may formulate its own rules of procedure, subject to such regulations or directions as the Board may from time to time make.
 Any committee member may be removed by resolution of the Board of Directors.
 A committee sits at the pleasure of the Board

-The President shall have the right to receive notice of, to attend, to speak at, but not to vote at all committee meetings.
+The President and Executive Director shall have the right to receive notice of, to attend, to speak at, but not to vote at all committee meetings.
 The President shall have the right to vote at meetings of any committees of which the President has been appointed as a member.

 A vacancy created by the removal of a Director may be filled at the meeting of the members at which the Director is removed.
 A vacancy in the Board resulting from the removal of a Director or the failure to elect the maximum number of Directors provided for in this By-law may be filled only at a meeting of the members.